a-rashid-saaka/Jira-Service-Management/README.md

 <strong>I. SLA Breach:</strong>
 When a ticket is close to violating SLA timelines.

-Service Level Agreements (SLAs) in Jira define the timeframes within which certain tasks or issues must be completed, ensuring adherence to agreed-upon service levels.
+Service Level Agreements (SLAs) in Jira define the timeframes for certain tasks or issues, ensuring adherence to agreed-upon service levels.

 <strong> Navigate to Project settings > SLAs, to configure these settings.</strong>